hpc-cloud-toolkit/ostack-hpc/dib/hpc/elements/hpc-env-base/README.rst

     compute: Builds image for HPC compute node
     sms: Builds image for HPC sms node.

-DIB_NTP_SERVER
-  :Required: no
-  :Default:
-  :Description: ntp server to be configured on image. default is none.

 .. note::
     This element only tested on CentOS7